 Japanese fonts (Gothic) that can be used on both CentOS and Windows!

-What do you do when typing Japanese on Linux?
+How do you type in Japanese on Linux?

 This time, we will introduce some high-quality Japanese fonts that are available for free and will help meet such needs, along with some trivia